Being a blood donor

 Being a blood donor could be one of the most rewarding things you'll ever do if you hang in and stick it out; literally saving 3 lives for every pint according to the SANBS.

 I’m sure all of us do things that make us question, why am I doing this?
 It causes me so much grief of one sort or another.
-And there is no answering echo from the cliffs on the other side of the ravine; but we just soldier on.
+The answering echo from the cliffs on the other side of the ravine is now loud and clear; you have literally saved over 200 people's lives.
+But in the early years the silence was deafening; I just soldiered on.

 Why do we put ourselves through so much angst?
 I don’t know; I suppose it is some deep part of our psyche.